DrDuck2/SoftwareTesting/README.md

 5. Apply and Run the test!

+## Creating Reports

+To create reports locally you can do two different things, either install Mavel as a plugin or install it as a software on your machine.

+If you choose to [install](https://phoenixnap.com/kb/install-maven-windows) it on your machine follow these steps:

+1. Open Command Prompt
+2. Navigate to project folder
+3. Run command: mvn test
+4. Target file should be created inside the project folder
+5. Navigate to ./target/surefire-reports/index.html
+6. Report should open up in your browser

+If you choose to install it as a plugin, follow these steps:
+For IntelliJ:

+  1. Navigate to the right side of the program
+  2. If you installed plugin correctly, under the notifications (bell icon) there should be an 'm' (maven icon).
+Click on it
+  3. On the top toolbar select "execute maven goal"
+  4. Run: mvn test
+  5. After finishing the same target file will apear in the project folder

 ## Setting up Continuous Integration with GitHub Actions

 To seamlessly integrate your project with a CI service, you can follow the steps outlined in the [GitHub Actions documentation](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-java-with-maven).

 The configuration file responsible for orchestrating the project setup and test execution in GitHub Actions is located at: .github/workflows/maven.yml.

+To run more tests on every push, simply add them to the pom.xml file

 ## Workflow Overview